EuroProofNet/europroofnet.github.io/_pages/MCLP/submission.md

 **Contact:** Roussanka Loukanova (rloukanova - gmail)

-Please use LaTeX with Springer LNCS package or Microsoft Proceedings Word Templates.
+Please use LaTeX with Springer LNCS package (or, if necessary, Microsoft Proceedings Word Templates).

 The abstract should be short, about 1/2 page, and in addition, as many references as you reasonably need.
 You will have the possibility to update it around the time of the MCLP.